Field Definitions

 NUMERIC

-Extracts numbers from strings and compares how many of them are same across both strings, for example apartment numbers.
+extracts numbers from strings and compares how many of them are same across both strings, for example apartment numbers.

 string